Waikato/moa-flow/README.md

 Package: `com.github.fracpete.moaflow.sink`

 * `Console` - simply outputs any objects it receives via `toString()`
+* `DrawTable` - draws a table
 * `MeasurementPlot` - for plotting a single measurement
 * `MeasurementsToCSV` - stores the measurements from an evaluation as CSV
+* `MeasurementTableSawPlot` - plots realtime chart on web-browser using Jupyter Notebook and IJava
+* `OutputLearningCurve` - outputs the whole learning curve of MOA in a table format
 * `WriteModel` - stores a model on disk

 ## Examples